 The Company rents antennae space on its owned and managed towers and rooftops to a variety of carriers operating cellular, PCS, SMR, ESMR, paging and other networks.
 The Company's site rental business has its headquarters in Pittsburgh, with sales offices in Houston, Albuquerque, Philadelphia and San Juan.
-In the first nine months of 1997, after giving pro forma effect to the Transactions, the Company's site rental business would have had revenues of \$11.3 million and EBITDA before corporate development of \$7.5 million.
+In 1997, after giving pro forma effect to the Transactions, the Company's site rental business would have had revenues of \$15.6 million and EBITDA before corporate development of \$10.6 million.